lhrolim/softwrench/softwrench.sW4.WebMobile/plugins/cordova-sqlite-evcore-extbuild-free/README.md

 - <https://www.toptal.com/mobile/developing-mobile-applications-with-apache-cordova>
 - <http://www.tutorialspoint.com/cordova/index.htm>

 More resources can be found by <https://www.google.com/search?q=cordova+tutorial>.
-There are also some tutorials available on YouTube.
+There are even some tutorials available on YouTube as well.

 In addition, this guide assumes a basic knowledge of some key JavaScript concepts such as variables, function calls, and callback functions.
+There is an excellent explanation of JavaScript callbacks at <http://cwbuecheler.com/web/tutorials/2013/javascript-callbacks/>.

 **MAJOR TIPS:** As described in the [Installing](#installing) section:
 - It is recommended to use the `--save` flag when installing plugins to track them in `config.xml`.
 If all plugins are tracked in `config.xml` then there is no need to commit the `plugins` subdirectory tree into the source repository.
 - In general it is *not* recommended to commit the `platforms` subdirectory tree into the source repository.

 **NOTICE:** This plugin is only supported with the Cordova CLI.
 This plugin is *not* supported with other Cordova/PhoneGap systems such as PhoneGap CLI, PhoneGap Build, Plugman, Intel XDK, Webstorm, etc.

+### Windows platform notes

+The Windows platform can present a number of challenges which increase when using this plugin.
+The following tips are recommended for getting started with Windows:

+- First start to build and run an app on another platform such as Android or iOS with this plugin.
+- Try working with a very simple app using simpler plugins such as cordova-plugin-dialogs and possibly cordova-plugin-file on the Windows platform.
+- Read through the **Windows platform usage** of the [Installing](#installing) section.
+- Then try adding this plugin to a very simple app such as [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) and running the Windows project in the Visual Studio GUI with a specific target CPU selected. **WARNING:** It is not possible to use this plugin with the "Any CPU" target.

 ### Quick installation